cmrazek/DkTools/README.md

 ## Change Log

+**Version 1.6.12 Changes:**
+- Added support for the 'longchar' data type.

 **Version 1.6.11 Changes:**
 - Fix code analysis no longer detecting when a function is called with the wrong number of arguments.
 - Code analysis now detects more issues.